Vampire/command-framework/readme/README_template.md

 parameters to split into.
 The provided string will then be split at any arbitrary amount of consecutive whitespace characters.
 The last element of the returned array will have all remaining text in the parameter string.
-If you expect exactly three parameters without whitespaces, you should set the max parameters to four, so you can easily test the length of the returned array whether too many parameters were given to the command.
+If you expect exactly three parameters without whitespaces, you should set the max parameters to four, so you can easily test the length of the returned array to determine if too many parameters were given to the command.

 ##### Semantic Parsing and Validation